laetitia123/Gallery-Django-/README.md

-# Gallery-Django
+# Blog-App

 ## By Laetitia  Uwizeyimana

 ## Description
-This is an application that allows a user to create a Blog he want  and posted it .
-A user can also be able to comment  ON another user's blog.
-The user will able to view the Quotes displayed randomly as user refresh the pages.
+This is an application that will allow user to see my gallery  .
+A user can also be able to click on image to seethe deatails  use will be able to copy the link of image he/she has been clicked on
-This is Blog App.   created on ,29 september 2019
+This is Gallery App .   created on ,13 november 2019

 >BDD

-  * A user will be able  to view the blog posts on the site
+  * A user will be able to see the photos admin has posted
-  * A user, will be able  to comment on blog posts
+  * A user, will be able   to view details by clicking on photo
-  * A user,  will be able view the most recent posts
-  * A user, will be able  to an email alert when a new post is made by joining a subscription.
+  * A user,  will be able to copy th link of a photo if she want
-  * A user, will be able to see random quotes on the site
-  * A  writer,  will be able to sign in to the blog.
-  * A  writer,  will be able to create a blog from the application.
-  * A  writer, will be able  to delete comments that I find insulting or degrading.
-  * A  writer, will be able  to update or delete blogs I have created.

 ## Setup/Installation Requirements
-    alembic==1.1.0
-    blinker==1.4
-    Click==7.0
-    dominate==2.4.0
-    Flask==1.1.1
-    Flask-Bootstrap==3.3.7.1
-    Flask-Login==0.4.1
-    Flask-Mail==0.9.1
-    Flask-Migrate==2.5.2
-    Flask-Script==2.0.6
-    Flask-SimpleMDE==0.3.0
-    Flask-SQLAlchemy==2.4.0
-    Flask-Uploads==0.2.1
-    Flask-WTF==0.14.2
-    gunicorn==19.9.0
-    itsdangerous==1.1.0
-    Jinja2==2.10.1
+     Django==1.11
+     pkg-resources==0.0.0
+     pytz==2019.3

 ## Setup/Installation Requirements
      computer with Internet
      linux instalation